theglobaljukebox/cantometrics/README.md

 | societies.csv    | Metadata on the societies from which the songs originate.|

-Cantometrics data is also available in CLDF format within cldf/
+Cantometrics data is also available in CLDF format within cldf/ Within the CLDF dataset, multicodings have been parsed to the original values.

 | file             | description                                              |
 |------------------|----------------------------------------------------------|